 This name is perfect for any particularly dignified little ladies born with an air of class.
 Based in Latin, its meaning is “noble.”

 As a shorter form of of the name Susannah, this floral name means “lily.”
-Lily has became popular in recent years, and Susan would be a great vintage twist on the trend!
+Lily has became a popular name in recent years, and Susan would be a great vintage twist on the trend!

 Girls with this name might expect to have a lot of buzz around them as they grow up — it’s based on the Hebrew word for “bee.”